henryshunt/timeline-creator/README.md

 - Select an item, then select another item with the control key held.
 This will display the time difference between the two items.
 - Zooming out is limited to a maximum of three days.
 This software is designed for precise, short-range timelines rather than long-range timelines.

+# Usage
+Open the project in Visual Studio, restore the NuGet packages and run the project.

 # Shortcuts
 - Ctrl-N -- Create a new timeline document
 - Ctrl-O -- Open an existing timeline document